Fibiko/ultrarumbleguide/pages/general-player/teamwork.md

 First of all, it is crucial to land together.
 Choosing landing spots that are too far from each other means you won’t be able to rely on your teammates' protection or help them if they get attacked.

 Another important notice is that landing too close to each other is also not a good strategy.
-By landing right on top of the head of your teammate means both of you will have to contest the same loot.
+Landing right on top of the head of your teammate means both of you will have to contest the same loot.
 In an ideal situation you should take uncontested loot, or at least contest it with your enemies.
 Taking loot from your teammates slows down both of you and gives your enemies more freedom.

 Another advice is landing in the same looting zone.
 Sometimes, the zones may be close to each other and inexperienced players may think that splitting their team in two and going for the Aquatic and Fire zone at the same time is a good idea.
 In fact, it is not.
 Most of the teams drop together and you have a slot chance to fight 2v3 or even 1v1.
 And even if your last teammate decides to come for help, they will have to traverse the area in between looting zones which naturally contains less loot for them.
 <p align="center">